Motinggo Busye

-Motinggo Busye was born in Lampung on November 21, 1937 and died in Jakarta on June 18, 1999.
-He was a prominent Indonesian writer and former chief editor of Penerbitan Nusantara.
+Motinggo Busye (pen name for Bustami Djalid) was an Indonesian novelist and editor.
+He was born Bandar Lampung in the province of Lampung on Sumatra on November 21, 1937, and died in Jakarta on June 18, 1999.
+He was a prominent Indonesian writer and former chief editor for Nusantara Publishing.
 In the early half of the 1970s, Motinggo Busye also worked as a film producer.
 His most famous film is Bing Slamet Dukun Palsu (1973).